A successful workplace isn’t a hostile one. And a hostile workplace isn’t a healthy one.

 Years of this discrimination took a toll on her health.
 After leaving her last corporate job, she says her health improved within three weeks, and she vowed never to return to the corporate world.

-Gender-based sexual harassment and abuse can be so prevalent that researchers in past studies have concluded it’s “a significant public health problem that merits increased intervention and prevention strategies.”
+Gender-based sexual harassment and abuse can be so prevalent that researchers in have concluded it’s “a significant public health problem that merits increased intervention and prevention strategies.”

 A study conducted in Spain — using data on almost 11,000 women of varying working ages — found that feelings of perceived sexism were strongly linked to feelings of poor mental health, poor self-perceived health, and unhealthy habits like smoking.